joyful-art/joyful-art.github.io/_posts/2020-07-08-Adjusting_the_pump_settings.md

 # Before Pregnancy Preparation

+## Adjusting the pump settings
-Currently, I am using an insulin pump and CGM (670G with the Guardian sensor 3 from Medtronic), so if you take multiple daily shots many of my advices may not to be relevant to you.
+Currently, I am using an insulin pump and CGM (670G with the Guardian sensor 3 from Medtronic), so if you take multiple daily shots, my advice may not to be relevant to you.
 The first step toward planning a successful pregnancy is to get your sugar under control and hit the appropriate targets.
 My A1c was always fluctuating.
 In fact, my diagnosis a month before I decided I wanted to have kids was uncontrolled type 1 diabetes with an A1c value of 7.7%.

 According to the American Diabetes Association (ADA), targets for optimal glucose control are:

 -	Fasting glucose: < 95 mg/dL